rkarn/GNNClass-Incremental-Learning/README.md

 This repository implements Class Incremental Learning (CIL) for Graph Neural Networks (GNNs) applied to circuits.
 It includes modular code for both **node classification** and **link prediction**, across **static** and **dynamic** GNN architectural settings, with detailed tracking of **catastrophic forgetting metrics**.

+## [Supplementary document](Supplementary_document.pdf) provide additional results and artificats that were omitted in the main paper due to space constraints.

 ---

 <div align="center">